 These muffins will keep at room temperature in a storage container, best enjoyed within 3 days.

-If freezing, be sure to use a airtight container, label and use within 3 months.
+If freezing, be sure to use a airtight container or freezer bag, label and use within 3 months.
 You can leave the container out overnight to thaw to room temperature.

 Chocolate Pumpkin Muffins

 Chocolate Pumpkin Muffins that are moist, chocolate-y and absolutely delicious!
 You can’t taste the pumpkin in this recipe, it just keeps the muffins moist and it’s a great way to use up any canned pumpkin hiding in your pantry!
 Gluten free and dairy free friendly recipe.

 - Cuisine: American

 - Diet: Gluten Free

 - 1 cup + 2 tablespoons gluten-free 1:1 baking flour (like Bob’s Red Mill)

 - 1 teaspoon baking soda

 - 1/4 teaspoon baking powder